On this page:

 - at least 6.3 GW by 2035.

-The energy storage targets will include short, medium and deep duration energy storage systems, allowing energy to be moved around during the day and also to be supplied through longer duration imbalances.
+The energy storage targets will include short, medium and long duration energy storage systems, allowing energy to be moved around during the day to meet demand and to be supplied through longer duration imbalances.

-The firm capacity delivered by these targets will provide reliable, affordable and clean energy as Victoria’s ageing and increasingly unreliable coal generation is replaced with new renewable.
-The investment required to achieve Victoria’s energy storage targets is estimated to deliver around 12,700 two-year jobs and $1.7 billion (in net present value terms) to Victoria’s economy from 2023 to 2035.
+The firm capacity delivered by Victoria’s energy storage targets will provide reliable, affordable and clean energy as Victoria’s ageing and increasingly unreliable coal generation is replaced with new renewable energy.

 Victorian Renewable Energy Target auctions VRET1 and VRET2